PostgreSQL Configuration

 It is your duty to plan for WAL segments retention in your PostgreSQL

-cluster and properly configure either wal_keep_size
+cluster and properly configure either wal_keep_size or wal_keep_segments,

 depending on the server version, based on the expected and observed workloads.